fagnersales/cm-js/README.md

-# You also can use me as a library and just run in your project!
+# Methods for solve one of your problems!

 ### Install me using the command:
 ```shell